 Slip-and-fall accident cases are not always limited to failure to warn of dangerous conditions.
 They can also be brought in instances where a property owner fails to provide adequate security and this failure results in bodily harm.

 For example, someone may have been assaulted because a landlord failed to fix a broken security door or light a dark staircase.
 In addition to a claim against the landlord, an assault, or any type of injury caused by criminal conduct, can give rise to a victim of crime claim.
-These claims are handled by Klein & Carney Co., L.P.A., without any fee to the victim.
+These claims are handled by Klein & Carney Co., LLC, without any fee to the victim.

 You should understand that insurance adjusters, though friendly and congenial, do not have your best interests in mind.
 In fact, that is part of the philosophy of the insurance industry — to do as much as they can to prevent the injured individual from seeking legal help or to get them to accept a minimal settlement.